romenlaw/skills-github-pages/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# GitHub Pages
+# Romen's eScape

-_Create a site or blog from your GitHub repositories with GitHub Pages._

 </header>
+This is a companion website to https://romenlaw.blogspot.com/
 <!--
   <<< Author notes: Step 2 >>>
   Start this step by acknowledging the previous step.